SueMottet/Credit_Risk_Analysis/README.md

 5. Generate a confusion matrix
 6. Generate a classification report.

+Note: Counters weren't calculated as part of this objective.

 ### Objective 3 - Use Ensemble Classifiers to Predict Credit Risk

 For the third objective, two different ensemble classifiers are trained to predict credit risk, tested and then evaluated.

-Using both algorithms the following steps are performed (note the difference in objective 3 for step 3):
+Using both of algorithms the following steps are performed (note the difference in objective 3 for step 3):
 1. Resample the dataset
 2. View the count of target classes
 3. Train the ensemble classifier
-4. Calculate the balanced accuracy score
+4. Calculate the accuracy score
 5. Generate a confusion matrix
 6. Generate a classification report.

+Note: Counters weren't calculated as part of this objective.

 ### Objective 4 - Summarize the analysis of the performance of all the machine learning models used